lelylan/redis-throttle/README.md

 ## Customizations

 You can fully customize the implementation details of any of these strategies by simply subclassing one of the default implementations.

-In our example we want to reach those goals.
+In our example we want to reach these goals:

 * We want to use Doorkeper as authorization system (OAuth2)
 * The number of daily requests are based on the user id and not the IP